City-of-Memphis-Wastewater/pdflinkcheck/README.md

 ### ⚠️ Compatibility Notes

+#### Platform Compatibility:

-  * **Platform Compatibility:** This tool relies on the `PyMuPDF` library.
+This tool relies on the `PyMuPDF` library.
 All testing has failed to run in a **Termux (Android)** environment due to underlying C/C++ library compilation issues with PyMuPDF.
 It is recommended for use on standard Linux, macOS, or Windows operating systems.

+A key goal of City-of-Memphis-Wastewater is to release all software as Termux-compatible.
+Unfortunately, that simply isn't possible with PyMuPDF as a dependency.
+We tried alternative PDF libaries like `pdfminer`, `pdfplumber`, and `borb`, but none of these offered the level of detail concerning GoTo links.
+Due to Termux compatibility goals, we do not generally make Tkinter-based interfaces, so that was a fun, minimalist opportunity on this project.

+Termux compatibility is important in the modern age as Android devices are common among technicians, field engineers, and maintenace staff.
+Android is the most common operating system in the Global South.
+We aim to produce stable software that can do the most possible good.

+We love web-stack GUIs served locally as a final product.
+All that packaged up into a Termux-compatible ELF or PYZ - What could be better!

+In the future we may find a work-around and be able to drop the PyMuPDF dependency.
+This would have lots of implications:
+- Reduced artifact size.
+- Alpine-compatible Docker image.
+- Web-stack GUI rather than tkinter, to be compatible with Termux.
+- A different license from the AGPL3, if we choose at that time.

+In the meantime, the standalone binaries and pipx installation provide excellent cross-platform support on Windows, macOS, and standard Linux desktops/laptops.

+#### Document Compatibility:
-  * **Document Compatibility:** While `pdflinkcheck` uses the robust PyMuPDF library, not all PDF files can be processed successfully.
+While `pdflinkcheck` uses the robust PyMuPDF library, not all PDF files can be processed successfully.
 This tool is designed primarily for digitally generated (vector-based) PDFs.

 Processing may fail or yield incomplete results for:
 * **Scanned PDFs** (images of text) that lack an accessible text layer.
 * **Encrypted or Password-Protected** documents.
 * **Malformed or non-standard** PDF files.

 -----